-- A. Users may not use the campus computing or network services to transmit or display information which violates or infringes on the rights of another person, including the right of privacy. - B. Contains defamatory, false, inaccurate, abusive, obscene, pornographic, profane, sexually oriented, threatening, racially offensive, or otherwise biased, discriminatory, or illegal material. - C. Violates BRTC policy prohibiting sexual harassment. - D. Restricts or inhibits other users from using the system or the efficiency of the computer systems. - E. Uses the system for any illegal purpose. - F. Users may not illegally share or obtain copyrighted material. - G. Users may not use computing and network services for uses that are inconsistent, incompatible, or in conflict with state or federal law or BRTC policy. - H. Users must not intentionally disrupt the campus computing system or obstruct the work of other users such as by interfering with the accounts of others, introducing or spreading viruses or other destructive programs on computers or the network, sending chain letters or blanket e-mail messages, or knowingly consuming inordinately large amounts of system resources. - I. Users must respect the privacy of other users, including others digital property. - J. Users may not share their password with others or let others use their account. - K. Users must respect the intellectual property of others and adhere to College standards of academic honesty.
+- Users may not use the campus computing or network services to transmit or display information that violates or infringes on the rights of another person, including the right to privacy. - Contains defamatory, false, inaccurate, abusive, obscene, pornographic, profane, sexually-oriented, threatening, racially offensive, or otherwise biased, discriminatory, or illegal material.

+- Violates BRTC policy prohibiting sexual harassment. - Restricts or inhibits other users from using the system or the efficiency of the computer systems. - Uses the system for any illegal purpose. - Users may not illegally share or obtain copyrighted material. - Users may not use computing and network services for uses that are inconsistent, incompatible, or in conflict with state or federal law or BRTC policy. - Users must not intentionally disrupt the campus computing system or obstruct the work of other users such as by interfering with the accounts of others, introducing or spreading viruses or other destructive programs on computers or the network, sending chain letters or blanket e-mail messages, or knowingly consuming inordinately large amounts of system resources. - Users must respect the privacy of other users, including other's digital property. - Users may not share their password with others or let others use their account. - Users must respect the intellectual property of others and adhere to College standards of academic honesty.